First of all, who is your favorite vampire? Unless you said Spike from Buffy, you’re wrong. But I guess we can still be friends.

 Only Time (and Further Research) Will Tell

 Sounds pretty awesome, right?
 However, the evidence validating PRP facials is still on shaky ground.
-It may be helpful, but at this point, no one can really say for sure.
+It may be helpful, but at this point, no one can say for sure.

 Since PRP therapy doesn’t qualify as a drug, it isn’t subject to drug regulations.
 Instead, the treatment falls under the FDA’s much more relaxed rules for medical devices — in this case, meaning the needles and centrifuge.